Tulip-Dev/tulip/doc/user/functions.rst

 The purpose of each labeled component is explained below:

-1. Use first line tokens as column names : use the elements in the first line as default names for the columns.
-If checked the first line will be skipped during the import process.
+1. Use first line tokens as column names: use the elements in the first line as default names for the columns.
+If checked the first line is skipped during the import process.
 In any case, you can alter the name of the fields if they do not suit you.

-2. The line range spinbuttons : these two spin buttons allow the user to select the start and end rows for the data to import.
+2. The line range spinbuttons: these two spin buttons allow the user to select the start and end rows for the data to import.
 The spin boxes can be used either by typing a new value in the text entry area where the numbers are displayed, or by using the mouse button to click on the upwards arrow to increase the number and the downwards arrow to decrease the number.
 For instance, if the text file contained a large header area with meta information, this header could be excluded from the data imported by increasing the number of the starting, "From", line.

-3. The columns configuration area : this area allows the user to configure each column detected in the file.
+3. The columns configuration area: this area allows the user to configure each column detected in the file.
 Any single column can be excluded from the data imported by clicking in the checkbox under its name to remove the check mark.
 User can configure a column by clicking on the button containing it's original name.
 The name, data type and other configuration options of a column can be changed using the configuration dialog displayed when clicking on the button.
 The name and data type of a column can be used to create a new Tulip property or identify an existing one.
 You cannot input the same name as another column, but you can use the name of an already existing property (viewLabel for example) to fill the nodes or edges corresponding values with the column contents.
 Details about the copy of the contents of a property into another property can be found in the :ref:`workspace_spreadsheet` documentation.

-4. The preview area : this area displays a preview of the file as it will be interpreted with these settings.
-If a column isn't selected it will not appear in the preview.
+4. The preview area: this area displays a preview of the file interpreted with these settings.
+If a column is not selected, it does not appear in the preview.

-5. The number of preview lines spinbutton : allows the user to increase the number of preview.
-If unchecked all the file will be displayed.
+5. The number of preview lines spinbutton: allows the user to increase the number of line in the preview.
+If unchecked all the file is displayed.

 In our example, all the default choices are ok, so you can click on "Next" to access to the final panel.